-Serious complications can result from burn injuries including infections, shock, sepsis (an infection in the blood stream), blood loss, tetanus, scars, and hypothermia.
-If the burn is severe enough, the victim can die.
+Serious complications can result from burn injuries including infections, shock, sepsis (an infection in the bloodstream), blood loss, tetanus, scars, and hypothermia.
 Immediate medical attention can reduce the risk of permanent injury and complications from a burn injury.
 However, medical care for burn injuries can quickly reach into the hundreds of thousands of dollars.

 If an injury caused the burn injury, the victim may be entitled to receive compensation for the injury through a personal injury claim.
 Money will not undo the physical damage or erase the pain; however, a monetary award will help provide for the medical care needed to recover from a burn injury.
 It will also compensate the victim for other damages including lost wages, permanent disability, scarring, disfigurement, loss of earning capacity, mental anguish, and emotional suffering.